utkagit/reddcoin-bmp/README.md

 // Run the Reddcoin-core
 // It will take some time in the first run because it'll need to BUILD the images
+// we will use the 'up' flag alone, on the first run... this way you could see the build progress

 docker-compose up

 // to stop the containers:

 docker-compose stop

-// in case you made any changes to docker-compose.yml it would be better if you'll use the 'rm' flag before you run it again

-docker-compose rm
+-or-

+ctrk+z      // to exit if it's running on the foreground

 # NOTES - READ IT :